"If you can dream it, you can do it"

 Yoga classes and talks were organised to observe the experiences of children and adults inhabitants of Kikokwe, a small village in Tanzania with 700 inhabitants.

 The first stage of the training consisted of 50 hours per week, over a 6 month period.
 The second stage involved personal self-practice of 21 hours per week for another 6 month period.

 The NGO Yoga Pura Vida was created in Tanzania.
-For the first project, two teachers travelled to the city of Arusha where they received instruction in computer skills and English, and then they started to work as yoga instructors for children, eventually becoming self-sufficient.
+The first project was launched bringing two local teachers to Arusha, where they received instruction in computer skills and English, and then they started to work as yoga instructors for children, eventually becoming self-sufficient.

 The first Teacher Training Course (Yoga for Children) was organized with scholarships granted to 7 participants from different villages and cities in Tanzania.
 Five other participants joined from the USA, Holland, Germany and France.

 New projects are still being carried out in different cities and villages of Tanzania.
 Each project is implemented within the framework of its own context; taking Yoga to impoverished neighbourhoods and villages, to private and state schools, to orphanages, and several NGOs.

 The second Teacher Training Course (Yoga for Children) was organized.
 Scholarships were given to 25 participants coming from different cities of Tanzania, Rwanda, Uganda, Kenya, a Congolese refugee resident of the Dzaleka Camp in Malawi, and one participant from the USA.
 In this way, the movement Yoga Pura Vida is being introduced in different African Countries.